thomaskosciuch/feedCabinet/README.md

-# Welcome to your CDK Python project!
+# WOO A General app deployed with Cloud Development Kit (CDK)!!

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`feed_cabinet_4_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+Project demonstrates a CDK app stack (`feed_cabinet_4_stack`) which contains an lambda connected with sentry reporting.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.